 I have worked with many trainers throughout the years including Geoff Griest of Briar Fox Farms, Catie Noles out of Oklahoma, and spent a summer riding with Mary Ann Funk of Ashwood Farm.
 My goal is to provide superior lessons and riding to all who enter my program.

 Beginning September 1, 2014, I began offering lessons out of a new barn with a brand new program.
 Marie Maloney, owner of Capall Baile Stables was generous enough to offer Jaax Equestrian a home.
-My goal of running a competition oriented program has become a reality and I invite anyone who is interested to join me.
+My goal of running a competition oriented program became a reality.

 The Future Looks Good!

-Many changes have shown themselves around Jaax Equestrian with the start of the new year.
+Many changes have shown themselves around Jaax Equestrian with the start of a new facility and a growing program.
 Price lists have received a grooming to offer the most popular packages and every lesson analyzed to offer the best instruction in the area.

 With my dream growing every day, I want to thank those in my life who have been there every step of the way.
-Namely...
-Marie Maloney for the use of her wonderful facilities.
 My wonderful parents Susan and Bryan Jaax for helping trailer horses, being a tag along to shows, being the BEST SHOW MOM EVER, helping with jump building, arena construction, trailer fixing, and everything else that I am forgetting.
 My sister Molly, who is always willing to hop on a horse for me whenever I ask.
 Lastly, the awesome parents of Jaax Equestrian who are always willing to help with whatever needs to be done.
 Michael Marlowe, who is the best carpenter of jumps, is responsible for our jumps and fillers.
 I could not do any of this without all of you.
 With your help and continued support I see the program growing to great successes!

 A Brief Look at the Trainer...